Gracy98/alx-low_level_programming/0x08-recursion/README.md

-a function that returns the length of a strin
+a function that returns the factorial of a given number